UCB-INFO-PYTHON/Installation/Completing Your First Exercise With Git Reading Card.md

 git remote -v
 ```

-* The output should show "fetch" and "pull" for two remotes, one named origin and one named upstream.
+* The output should show "fetch" and "push" for two remotes, one named origin and one named upstream.

 ###### Note: the name of your upstream folder may differ. the screenshot is an example with the assignment-upstream-fall-2016 folder.